A streetcar named Cincinnati.

 YEARS AFTER the completion of my Thesis, things seemed to come full circle: I was presented with an opportunity to help design video marketing materials for the thrust of rail transit rebirth in Cincinnati.

-I briefly rejoined the rail conversation in 2010, helping to design and animate event videos for the EACC (European-American Chamber of Commerce) Conference & Gala held in Cincinnati.
-Some sample comps are below.
+I briefly rejoined the rail conversation in 2010, helping to develop an event video for the EACC (European-American Chamber of Commerce) Conference & Gala held in Cincinnati (screenshot below, left) + pitched some rebrand concepts (comps below, right).

 THEN with the impending operation of the new Cincinnati Streetcar in 2016, the City of Cincinnati sent out an RFP for their video streetcar safety/marketing campaign.
 My studio, ROSSLANDS (partnering with a local boutique agency) made it into the final round of selection.
 Below are some samples from the pitch.

 THE NEXT STATION will be arriving with updates to these projects, as well as pitches on other related projects.
 As a proponent of rail and other forms of alternative public transit, the future looks bright for growth of this infrastructure in our region, and regions beyond.
 Stay tuned.